Work by Alper Derinboğaz

 Creative Direction: Furkan Temir, Hazal Özkaya

-Bahar Türkay, Debora Vella, Di̇lek Öztürk, Blaine Brownell, Edipcan Yıldız, Enise Burcu Derinboğaz, Laura Pedata, Loris Rossi, Nicola Cherubini, Rana Irmak Aksoy, Simona Finessi, Sinan Logie
+Bahar Türkay, Debora Vella, Di̇lek Öztürk, Blaine Brownell, Edipcan Yıldız, Enise Burcu Derinboğaz, Laura Pedata, Loris Rossi, Nicola Cherubini, Simona Finessi, Sinan Logie

 Exploring architecture through the lens of evolution, Geospaces traces relationships between topography, geology, genetics, ecologies, and construction technologies, arguing that a hybrid approach to making will shape our future habitats.

-Geospaces is preparing to meet its readers in November 2022 with the thematic essay by influential philosopher Graham Harman with the foreword by Italian curator-critic Luca Molinari.
+Geospaces is preparing to meet its readers in December 2022 with the thematic essay by influential philosopher Graham Harman and the foreword by Italian curator, critic Luca Molinari.